rloterh/RailsBlogApp/README.md

 > A Ruby on Rails blog application.

-**RailsBlogApp** is a simple demonstration of a blogging app with an authentication system that allows posting and commenting from various users.
+The big picture of **RailsBlogApp** a blogging app with an authentication system that allows posting and commenting from various users.
+This branch focuses on processing the data model.

 ## 🛠 Built With <a name="built-with"></a>